This episode of Bottom Line Faith Features Wynn Smiley, CEO of Alpha Tau Omega.

 Ray: That’s right.

 Wynn: I just think that it’s tough for them to move into a professional role where that’s expected.
-I mean, it’s a new concept, in many cases, again, gross over generalization, but it’s a new concept and it to help them work through that now say, they pick it up very quickly.
+I mean, it’s a new concept, in many cases, again, gross over generalization, but it’s a new concept.
+And to help them work through that now say, they pick it up very quickly.
 These folks are not, you know, they’re not stupid.

 Ray: That’s right.